How To Increase Worker Safety and Product Quality

 The FOD Department

-SOPs (Standard Operating Procedures) and operational guidelines must be developed and kept current.
+First, develop SOPs (Standard Operating Procedures) and operational guidelines.
+Keep them current.
 FOD inspections are required for panel closeouts, manufacturing process spot checks and procedure compliance.
 Investigations of FOD incidents/mishaps can only be performed by an organization with an unbiased eye.
-FOD inspection/removal equipment must be operated and maintained by trained specialists.
-Audit and incident data must be collected, entered into a database, information sorted into various report formats, posted on status boards and distributed to key personnelCorrective actions for problems/issues must be tracked and verified as effective.
-Meetings and briefings must include both management and workers.
-FOD training programs must be developed and conducted annually (minimum requirement).
-Awareness and recognition programs must be administered for vitality and worker involvement.
+Likewise, trained specialists must operate and maintain FOD inspection and removal equipment.
+Audit and incident data must be collected, entered into a database, information sorted into various report formats, posted on status boards and distributed to key personnel.
+Additionally, track corrective actions and verify their effectiveness.
+Furthermore, include both management and workers in meetings and briefings.
+Develop and conduct FOD training programs at least annually.
+Administer awareness and recognition programs to maintain vitality and worker involvement.
 This is a formidable list of “musts,” but all of these elements are necessary to adequately support an effective FOD control effort.

-Without a dedicated unit to conduct these activities, the burden on any other organizational unit(s) is difficult, if not impossible, to support.
-Many companies have tried part-time programs, with FOD Monitors assigned to check work areas at intervals during and at the end of each shift, but these efforts are weak at best.
-If this approach is used, volunteers should be solicited, not appointed at random.
-Even when executed and controlled by a conscientious FOD supervisor or coordinator, a part-time FOD effort in manufacturing facilities invariably falls short of a staffed full-time unit.
+Consequently, without a dedicated unit, the burden on other organizational units is difficult — if not impossible — to sustain.
+Many companies have tried part-time programs.
+Typically, FOD Monitors check work areas at intervals during and after each shift.
+These efforts are weak at best.
+If you use this approach, solicit volunteers — do not appoint them at random.
+Even under a conscientious FOD supervisor, a part-time effort invariably falls short of a full-time unit.

 There is no other way to say it: Effective FOD Prevention is an investment and a commitment.

-The number of people required to support a full-time FOD effort will vary depending on the type of operation, number of aircraft in production, the level of FOD control required, and of course, budget available.
-As a rule of thumb, consider having an inspector for every five aircraft in production.
-In addition, a clerk to handle data entry/retrieval and a supervisor/manager to oversee the operation is necessary.
+Naturally, staffing a full-time FOD effort depends on operation type, aircraft in production, required control level, and available budget.
+As a rule of thumb, assign one inspector for every five aircraft in production.
+In addition, you need a clerk for data entry and a supervisor to oversee the operation.
 FOD is serious business.
 Don’t try to avoid doing it right.
 Appoint a fully staffed FOD department and give it the authority, support and tools needed to do the job without compromise.

 Equipment & Tools

-Because aircraft have so many difficult areas to inspect and clean, specialized equipment and tools are necessary to assure a FOD free product.
-Some manufacturers rotate or shake the entire aircraft assembly at various stages to dislodge foreign objects but a flashlight and mirror can only go so far.
+Certainly, aircraft have many difficult areas to inspect and clean.
+Specialized equipment and tools are necessary to assure a FOD-free product.
+Some manufacturers rotate or shake the entire aircraft assembly to dislodge foreign objects.
+However, a flashlight and mirror can only go so far.
 Specialized equipment is necessary to verify cleanliness.

 One of the most valuable tools to inspect and retrieve FOD is the borescope.
-This tool was originally developed to inspect within the human body but is now used in many industrial applications to perform inspections that otherwise would not be possible without dis-assembly or destruction.
+Interestingly, originally developed for medical use, borescopes now serve many industrial applications.
+They perform inspections that would otherwise require disassembly or destruction.

-Numerous companies build borescopes that are ideal for aircraft inspection and cleaning.
-A wide variety of borescopes are available with specialized uses; some are designed for engine inspection, some have articulating tips with FOD retrieval capability and some are ideal for fuel cell inspection with explosion-proof lighting units.
+Numerous companies build borescopes ideal for aircraft inspection and cleaning.
+A wide variety of specialized models exist.
+Some handle engine inspection.
+Moreover, others feature articulating tips with FOD retrieval capability.
+Still others handle fuel cell inspection with explosion-proof lighting.

-It is important to consider the safety aspects of the area to be inspected before deciding on the borescope to be used.
+Above all, consider the safety aspects of each area before selecting a borescope.
 Never use a borescope on electrically powered circuits.
-It is recommended that aircraft batteries be disconnected if there is any chance of electrical contact or shorting.
-Not only can aircraft components and the borescope be damaged, personal injury to the borescope operator is possible.
+Disconnect aircraft batteries if there is any chance of electrical contact or shorting.
+Otherwise, both the aircraft components and the borescope can sustain damage.
+Personal injury to the operator is also possible.

-Limit the use of borescopes to those persons trained in the operation, maintenance and safety characteristics of the equipment.
-Borescopes are expensive and fragile; improper care or use can easily damage or destroy this valuable tool.
-It is recommended that borescopes be used only by the FOD Department personnel, who should keep the equipment under lock and key when not in use.
+Limit borescope use to personnel trained in operation, maintenance, and safety.
+After all, borescopes are expensive and fragile.
+Improper care or use can easily destroy this valuable tool.
+Only FOD Department personnel should operate borescopes.
+Keep the equipment under lock and key when not in use.

 It is one thing to locate FOD, it’s quite another to remove it.

-Ingenuity is often required.
-Sometimes FOD cannot be removed and must be secured with sealant to assure it will not migrate or get loose.
+The job often requires ingenuity.
+Sometimes you cannot remove the FOD.
+In those cases, secure it with sealant to prevent migration.
 Long extension tubing can be affixed to a sealant gun to perform this operation.

-Other FOD inspection/removal tools needed include: pneumatic powered vacuum cleaners with extension suction tubes, mirrors, high intensity lights, magnets and a variety of “FOD grabbers.”
+Other FOD inspection/removal tools needed include pneumatic powered vacuum cleaners with extension suction tubes, mirrors, high intensity lights, magnets, and a variety of “FOD grabbers.”
+For floor-level debris collection, friction mat sweepers like the FOD-Razor® provide an efficient, low-maintenance solution.

 Control Areas